microsoft/service-fabric-cli/src/README.rst

 1.2.0rc1
 --------

 - Updating to Service Fabric 6.0 SDK release candidate
+- Added support and testing for Python 3.5, for ease of install on Ubuntu

 1.1.0
 -----